A Short History 1871 – 2021

 In 1974 it amalgamated with the Netherhall Secondary School to become a split-site comprehensive school; it was for many years to be the only school in Cambridge with a sixth form.
 In 1998, the old Grammar School building [now known as Upper School] was replaced by the present ‘Italianate’ buildings.
 When the old secondary school was demolished in 2010, it was replaced by a new ‘Lower School’ built on the Queen Edith’s Way site.
 For the first time since the 1970s, the school is a single entity.

-Important changes have taken place in the status of the school and the structure of governance, with Netherhall gaining Academy status, moving away from Local Authority control in 2016.
-As part of this process Netherhall first became federated with Bottisham Village College and later that year was a founding member of the Anglian Learning Trust.
-In addition, Sixth Form provision has been expanding following the successful re-branding as The Oakes College in 2019.
+Important changes have taken place in the status of the school and the structure of governance, with Netherhall gaining Academy status, and moving away from Local Authority control in 2016.
+As part of this process, Netherhall first became federated with Bottisham Village College and later that year was a founding member of the Anglian Learning Trust.
+In addition, the Sixth Form provision has been expanding following the successful re-branding of The Oakes College in 2019.